How will construction affect traffic in the I-64/High Rise Bridge corridor?

 Yes.
 The existing four lanes of traffic on I-64 will be maintained throughout construction of the High Rise Bridge Project, and the existing two lanes of traffic on Business Route 17 will be maintained throughout the construction of the Deep Creek Bridge.
 When a short-term lane closure is needed on either project (for example, a closure of a couple of hours to deliver materials), the two contractors are required to coordinate with each other to ensure the closure is implemented to minimize impacts to traffic.

 What is the timeline for construction?

-Construction is scheduled to begin in June 2018 and conclude by summer 2021.
+Construction began in summer2018 and is scheduled to conclude by summer 2021.
 For a more detailed look at the anticipated schedule for the project's main segments, including the new High Rise Bridge, click here.

 In 2018, most of the construction will be limited to the new High Rise Bridge east of the Elizabeth River.
 In 2019 and 2020, most or all of the project's segments will be under construction at the same time, including bridge construction in the river.